It’s never too late to learn.”

 God bless you!

-Joe Dapper about 1 month ago from Barre, MA
+Joe Dapper 3 months ago from Barre, MA

 good Job man

-riley clayton robinson about 1 month ago from Walnut, Ms
+riley clayton robinson 3 months ago from Walnut, Ms

-Riley Robinson about 1 month ago from Walnut School
+Riley Robinson 3 months ago from Walnut School

 From a grammatical standpoint, the billboard should read something like: "He couldn't read this book, until age 70."
 The phrase 'Until 70.' is not a complete sentence.